joshis1/shreyas_joshi/_posts/Design_Patterns/2018-06-05-Chain_Of_Responsibility_Pattern.markdown

 **Solution/Discussion:**
 These entities are totally disconnected.
-For example, Power Manager and Storage Manager has entirely different purpose.
+For example, Power Manager and Storage Manager have entirely different purpose.
 We don’t want sender to be coupled with the receiver.
 The sender can just dispatch the message/command to the pipeline and forget.
 The object that is connected to the pipeline will either process or delegate the command to the next object.
-In order to synthesis this kind of behavior, we need to implement Chain of Responsibility Principle.
+In order to synthesis this kind of behavior, we need to implement 'Chain of Responsibility' principle.

 A ‘Chain of Responsibility’ principle implements a singly linked list.
 Here, all the objects are connected with each other.
-A message/command is dispatched to the head node of the Singly linked list.
+A message/command is dispatched to the head node of the singly linked list.
 If the head node cannot handle the command/message, then it will delegate to its next object .
 This way, the message/command is delegated from one node to another unless the message can be handled by the appropriate object.